arthurysong/atribecalledarty.github.io/_posts/2020-04-10-react_lifecycle_methods.markdown

 export default FormErrors;
 ```

-When user submits invalid inputs, it will display the red error messages.
+When user submits invalid inputs, `this.props.errors` will be populated with errors, and FormErrors will display red error messages.

 ![image](https://i.imgur.com/jak68K6.png)

 I use FormErrors component in many different forms including NewPaymentForm, NewUserForm, NewResidentForm, Login, and SignupForm.
 The problem is when a user submits a bad form and decides to navigate to a different form, that other form will display the same errors that were created from the original form.
-So for example, error messages generated from the Login component will display when user switches to SignupForm.
+For example, error messages generated from the Login component will continue to display when user switches to SignupForm.

 ![image2](https://i.imgur.com/fFpThR5.png)